pmichaeldev/pathfinding-simulator/README.md

 - Press 'T' to change the floor's appearance from the default of showing the cluster zones, to simply the textured flooring.

 In order to set a goal node, please click anywhere in the main scene's level and it will find the closest node to your click.

+What is not mentioned in the in-game overlay is to press the following to change scenes (or levels):

+- 'Q' to load (or reload) the MainScene without chasing.

+- 'W' to load (or reload) the ChaseScene which includes chasing.

 # ASSETS CREDITS